๐ Learn to Code with AI

 The old way to learn coding was months of memorizing syntax.
 The AI way is to start building immediately while an AI tutor explains the logic in real-time.
+This guide shows you how to learn to code with AI step-by-step, using prompts, practice loops, and project-based roadmaps designed for beginners.

-π§ How to use this guide: If you are brand new to logic, start with Step Zero.
+๐งญ How to use this guide: If you are brand new to logic, start with Step Zero.
 If you are ready to write code now, jump to the Prompt Pack.

-π Step Zero: Not Ready for “Code” Yet?
+๐ Step Zero: Not Ready for “Code” Yet?

 If typing function() or if/else feels intimidating, start here.
 Logic is more important than syntax.